Habbi2/Twitch-chat-box/DEPLOYMENT.md

 - Try refreshing the browser source
 - Check OBS logs for any errors

+**Chat bubbles not aligned with avatars:**
+- Make sure Browser Source resolution matches your stream resolution (1920x1080)
+- Try refreshing the browser source after the app loads
+- Check that the browser source "Transform" settings aren't applied
+- Ensure "Custom CSS" is empty in browser source settings

 **Performance issues:**
 - Lower the FPS from 60 to 30
 - Reduce browser source resolution